When a unit is installed at a lower elevation water condensation can build up and need to be pumped out.

 As always, be sure to read the reviews on Amazon, forums, or elsewhere to be sure a unit is a good fit for you.

 Our Picks for the Best Mini Split Condensate Pumps

 - Little Giant Condensate Pump

-Aspen makes many good units including the Mini Lime condensate pump which is a popular unit that works very well getting rid of water.
+Aspen makes many good units, including the Mini Lime condensate pump, which is a popular unit that works very well in getting rid of water.

 It is built to fit into a line-set cover with the main pump designed to fit into a 90-degree elbow.